Would you believe there is a set of waterfalls in the arid desert landscape of North Central Arizona that is taller than the famous Niagara Falls?

-If you want to take the chance of seeing Grand Falls in action any other time of year, your best chance would be in the summer months.
-Within a few hours after a heavy monsoon rain storm has fallen between the location of Grand Falls and Winslow, Arizona.
+If you want to see Grand Falls in action any other time of year, your best chance is in the summer months, within a few hours after a heavy monsoon rain storm has fallen between the location of Grand Falls and Winslow, Arizona.
 This is very tricky to forecast.

 Time of day isn’t critical, however I’m sure sunset at Grand Falls would be spectacular.

-In the video below, you’ll get a glimpse of the road that approaches and insights on how to see the falls.
-Plus, watch my amazement swell as I experience Grand Falls for the first time.
+Check out my video on YouTube to see why Grand Falls is nicknamed Chocolate Falls.
+Plus, get a glimpse of the road that approaches and insights on how to see the falls.

 How do I get to Grand Falls aka Chocolate Falls?

-Important: Google maps will not take you to the best spot to see Grand Falls.
-It will take you a whole bunch of extra miles out of the way and you’ll end up frustrated that you’re on an upper stretch of the falls that afford virtually no view of them.
+Google Maps will not take you to the best spot to see Grand Falls.
+It will lead you a whole bunch of extra miles out of the way and you’ll end up frustrated that you’re on an upper stretch of the falls that afford virtually no view of them.